 SGA rules are different for SSI.
-For SSI disability benefits, we only consider SGA when the initial claim is filed (unless the disability is blindness).
-SGA is not an issue after a person becomes eligible for SSI.
+For SSI disability benefits, we only consider SGA when the initial claim is filed (unless the disability is blindness, then we do not consider SGA at all).
+We do not consider SGA after a person becomes eligible for SSI.
 However, we must determine whether the person continues to meet the non-disability requirements, including income and resources.
 We determine the effect of Tom's earnings on his SSI eligibility and payment amount on a month-by-month basis.

-Tom's income for 1/09 through 12/09 is SSDI of \$300 per month and wages of \$1,600 per month.
+Tom's income for January 2009 through December 2009 is SSDI of \$300 per month and wages of \$1,600 per month.
 Because Tom's monthly income does not change, the calculation will be the same for all months in 2009.